Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Methodology

 The primary objective of the proposed framework is to minimize a DMF loss function, denoted as $\mathcal{L}$, which integrates multiple base loss functions with an auxiliary loss that addresses specific task-related challenges, such as improving generalization or mitigating bias.
 The total loss function is defined as:

-where $y$ and $\hat{y}$ refer to ground truth and predicted labels, respectively; $N$ represents the number of base loss functions, $\mathcal{L}_i$ are the individual loss functions, $w_i$ are adaptive weights dynamically adjust based on the historical data of each loss function, $\mathcal{L}_{a}$ denotes the auxiliary loss, which can be any task-specific function critical in early training stages, $\gamma$ is a scaling factor controlling the contribution of the auxiliary loss, and $t$ indicates the current training step.
+where $y$ and $\hat{y}$ refer to ground truth and predicted labels, respectively; $t$ refers to the cycle completed (which could be a batch or epoch), $N$ represents the number of base loss functions, $\mathcal{L}_i$ are the individual loss functions, $w_i$ are adaptive weights dynamically adjust based on the historical data of each loss function, $\mathcal{L}_{a}$ denotes the auxiliary loss, which can be any task-specific function critical in early training stages, $\gamma$ is a scaling factor controlling the contribution of the auxiliary loss, and $t$ indicates the current training step.

 This formulation allows the model to adaptively prioritize different loss functions throughout the training process, ensuring a balanced and optimized performance while also incorporating essential task-specific considerations through the auxiliary loss function.